The Church of Jesus Christ of Latter-day Saints in Zimbabwe

 The Church of Jesus Christ of Latter-day Saints in Zimbabwe refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Zimbabwe.
 In 1975, there were 689 members in Zimbabwe.
-In 2022, there were 38,289 members in 91 congregations, in 8 stakes.
+In 2025, there were 52,430 members in 123 congregations.

 History

 Limited missionary contact began in Zimbabwe (what was Southern Rhodesia) in the 1930s, but the first convert was not baptized until 1951.
 Missionary work was limited until after the church's 1978 Revelation on Priesthood which allowed blacks to hold the priesthood.

 Gordon B. Hinckley visited Zimbabwe and spoke to members on February 18, 1998.

 In April 2016 Thomas S. Monson announced the Church would build a temple in Zimbabwe.

 More than 4,000 people turned out to hear Russell M. Nelson speak on April 17, 2018 during his visit to Zimbabwe.